alandevine/HAROLD/functional_spec/functional_spec.md

 ##### Technical issues

-Most *CCN*s are dependent on lighting conditions, but since it won't be our own network, we wont know the limitations without first select and then test it.
+Most *CCN*s<sup>(10)</sup> are dependent on lighting conditions, but since it won't be our own network, we wont know the limitations without first select and then test it.